vincent64/minecraft-chat-history/README.md

                     └ /MinecraftChatHistory/MCCH.jar
                     └ /MinecraftChatSearch/MCCS.jar
     ```

+> [!WARNING]
+It is normal if Windows SmartScreen show a message saying "Windows protected your PC".
+It is because the installer require administrator privileges to download the files, which Windows doesn't like.
+The installer contains no virus at all.

 ### Manual (Windows & macOS)
 1. Download Java (you probably already have it installed if you play Minecraft).